asu-cis-capstone/scrumbledore/README.md

 # scrumbledore
 <b>Overview:</b>
-  Neighborhood social is the online medium for a location based bulletin board.
-This website/app will allow users to post various events based on their location to encourage a more integral community.
+  Neighborhood Social is the online medium for a location-based bulletin board.
+This website and app will allow users to post various events based on their location to encourage a more integral community.
 This will focus on college campuses or neighborhoods where the population density is relatively dense.

 <b>Getting Started</b>
   How to install
-    Simply go on neighborhoodsocial.com and make an account.
-Your account can be made using your facebook info as well.
+    Simply go on neighborhoodsocial.com and create an account.
+Your account can be made using your Facebook info as well.

   Usage Examples